 The studio of British mountaineer and artist Andy Parkin, who crafts the Piolet d’Or and Kendal Film Festival trophies, was destroyed by a fire on Friday night.
 The 16th Century former saw and grain mill just outside Chamonix was also the workshop of Rabbit on the Roof skis, and painter Anati Graetz.
-Sarah Stirling speaks to Andy to find out what happened, what’s next and what you can do to help.
+Sarah Stirling speaks to Andy to find out what happened.

 AP: I found the cat today.
 This black ball curled up in some rags in the ruins.
 I thought he was dead of asphyxiation, but then Marley looked up at me as if to say, "There you are!"
 When you’ve lost everything, it’s the little things.
 Going through the ruins and finding a book or a painting you’d forgotten.
 When there are only a few things left to remind you of your life, they’re precious.

 I had been making trophies for the next Kendal Film Festival and Piolet d’Or, but I’ve got molten sculptures now.
 I shall recycle them, of course.
 That’s what I do.
 Like when I recycled my life, after the accident, when I was blasted into a crevasse by an avalanche back in 1984 and left disabled.
 After that I started skulking around the bottom of crevasses, and making art out of bits and bobs that had been through the glacier, and been transformed by the mountain, as I had been.

 WATCH: Andy Parkin at work in his studio

 We don’t know what caused the fire.
 The inquest is still going on.
 I’ve got to see the police in half an hour.
 The insurers will come in this week and take out the dangerous beams and so on.
 They have a civil obligation to clean up so nothing falls in the road.
 It’s not forecast to snow, so we have at least a week to stabilise the building.